Sherifdeji/hng14-stage1/README.md

-# HNG Stage 1 API
+# HNG14 Stage 1 API

 Express + TypeScript API that creates and persists profile intelligence from: